v2south/BinBayes/README.md

 Levels: alt new std
 ```

 According to the BIC and WAIC values, we can see that model 2 with random effects for subject and item and a fixed effect for condition is optimal among the these two models.
-Then we can get posterior summary from model 2 by <strong> *summary()*</strong> function.
+Then we can get a posterior summary from model 2 by <strong> *summary()*</strong> function.

 ```
 > summary(L2_result$post_summary)